Population after N Half Lives Solution

 Variables Used

-Number of Particles at Time t - Number of Particles at Time t is the total number of particles remaining in the sample after decay.
+Number of Particles at Time - Number of Particles at Time is the quantity of particles present at a specific time t in a nuclear reaction, providing insight into the reaction's progression and dynamics.

-Number of Particles in Sample Initially - Number of Particles in Sample Initially is the total number of particles in the sample present initially.
+Number of Particles in Sample Initially - Number of Particles in Sample Initially is the quantity of particles present in a sample at the beginning of a nuclear reaction or process.

-Number of Half Lives - Number of Half Lives is the total number of half lives during a nuclear decay.
+Number of Half Lives - Number of Half Lives is the total number of half-lives of a radioactive substance, which is a measure of its decay rate and stability over time.

 STEP 1: Convert Input(s) to Base Unit